landlord training Program background

 Awareness Campaign

 The second phase of the grant project included an awareness campaign utilizing mass media.
-The district hired Lloyd Maris Advertising who, using the Campbell DeLong research, developed bilingual and pictorial key messages.
+The district hired Lloyd Maris Advertising who, using the Campbell DeLong research.
+They developed bilingual and pictorial key messages.
 The awareness campaign included transit advertising, radio, and television public service announcements.

 Lloyd Maris also designed and developed materials for the apartment complexes.